 - Develop and update interactive GIS-based StoryMaps and data using ESRI ArcGIS Pro and ArcGIS Online with a focus on river restoration and watershed planning.

-The application period for WMG interns for the 2021-2022 academic year is now open.
-The deadline has been extended, please submit your application packet by 11:59 p.m. on Friday, May 14th, 2020.
+The application period for WMG interns for the 2022-2023 academic year will open February 2022.
 The earlier you submit your application, the more likely you will get accepted into the program.
-Your application packet should be emailed directly to Cindy Hu at firstname.lastname@example.org
+Your application packet should be emailed directly to Cindy Hu at email@example.com

 Your application packet should include the following: